AriFordsham/GHCWiki/backpack.md

     - Type classes infect call sites: if you have a data type from an type class associated type, and want to refer to it from another data type `T`, any function using T must also remember to add the type class constraint to their site.
     - Lack of specialization: type classes mostly must always be done in dictionary passing style (with inlining, sometimes the dictionary can be inlined, but don't count on it)
   - Why only at the package level?
 Bringing it down to the module level (and even finer) is the subject of small-scale modularity.

-1. Is my library compatible against a given version of a dependency?
-To determine this today, you must first install the library, and then build your code against it.
-With Backpack, you can write down precisely what interface you depend against, at which the compatibility check only involves testing if an implementation correctly implements the interface.
-Better yet, a library with explicit Backpack dependencies can be installed without installing any of its prerequisites.
-This information can be collected together in order to give accurate version dependencies.
-(TODO Interesting problem: Backpack says nothing about what should happen when someone generalizes a type signatures.
-Conditional compilation suggests that there may need to be multiple interface sets that a package can compile against; variational programming but only with interfaces.)
-(TODO Right now, versions and instantiation are completely orthogonal, which sucks.)

-1. Does anyone depend on this API?
-If you want to make a backwards incompatible change to a library, it can be difficult to tell who will be affected.
-Explicit interfaces are *transmissible*; clients should be able to submit the slices of the interfaces they depend on to upstream, giving maintainers a view into what APIs are used.
-This capability would be especially beneficial for packages with a large and organically grown API (e.g. the ghc package).
-(TODO In what sense is an interface transmissible?
-Interface needs to be able to refer to other types which need to live somewhere.
-These are "subsidiary" in some sense; when checking for compatibility you don't care about these types.
-Need to analyze this situation more carefully.
-See also [\#10798](https://gitlab.haskell.org//ghc/ghc/issues/10798).)

 ### Small-scale modularity